 38. Procedure for disputing the Court's jurisdiction

-(4) An application under this Rule must be made within 28 days after filing and serving the acknowledgment of service and be supported by written evidence.
+(5) An application under this Rule must be made within 28 days after being served with the claim and be supported by written evidence.

 |Amended on June 1, 2017|